trailofbits/algo/README.md

  Windows: See the [Windows documentation](docs/WINDOWS.md)

 4. Install Algo's remaining dependencies for your operating system.
-Using the same terminal window as the previous step, run:
+Using the same terminal window as the previous step and run the command below.
+If you're on macOS, this may prompt you to install `cc` which you should accept.

- `sudo pip install virtualenv && virtualenv env && source env/bin/activate && pip install -r requirements.txt`
+ `pip install virtualenv && virtualenv env && source env/bin/activate && pip install -r requirements.txt`

 5. Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 6. Start the deployment.
 Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [ROLES.md](docs/ROLES.md).